 It is important to know that in order to contest the suspension of your license, you must make a request to the DMV within 10 days of your arrest.

 If you wish to completely avoid a license suspension after 30 days, immediate action must take place even though your court date can be set for up to two months in the future.
-You must request a hearing within 10 days of the arrest for the DMV to stay the suspension of your driving privileges pending the outcome of the hearing.
+You must request a hearing within 10 days of the arrest for the DMV to stay the suspension of your driving privileges pending the outcome of the hearing or if you fit specific criteria, you can install an Ignition Interlock Device on your vehicle and then avoid a 30 day hard suspension.
 At the Law Office of James M. Taylor, we will request a hearing in order to receive all documentation of your results and drug tests.
 We can even go as far as to issue subpoenas for the records of the machines used during your alcohol blood level testing.

 Due to the commitment and dedication of a skilled DUI attorney, almost 30% of all arrests avoid convictions.
 In other circumstances where a conviction takes place, it may not result in jail time for the offender.
 You have options.
 At our law firm, we will take care of each step, making your chances of avoiding a DUI conviction increase dramatically.